 SOFTS-Arabica coffee hits 1-yr low on upbeat supply view, recession risks

-LONDON, Oct 19 (Reuters) - Arabica coffee prices hit a fresh one year low on Wednesday, with dealers focused on favourable weather in top producer Brazil and growing ever more concerned about global recession risks.
+NEW YORK/LONDON, Oct 19 (Reuters) - Arabica coffee prices hit a fresh one-year low on Wednesday, with dealers focused on favourable weather in top producer Brazil and growing ever more concerned about global recession risks.

 COFFEE